silviamaggi/smd-com/_posts/2018-02-12-girl-town-moved-to-tel-aviv.md

 ---
 author: silvia
-categories: Photography
+categories: [Exhibition, Photography]
-tags: [photography, exhibition, girltownpm]
+tags:
+  - photography
+  - exhibition
+  - girl town
 description: Girl Town moved to Tel Aviv, Israel.
 The exhibition celebrates the culture of the female in the 21th century.
 By Shutter Hub, hosted at Albert Gallery.
 excerpt: The exhibition celebrates the culture of the female in the 21th century.
 By Shutter Hub, hosted at Albert Gallery.
 featured-image: girl-town-silviamaggi-header.jpg
+permalink: /photography/:title/
 redirect_from:
   - /photography/girl-town-tel-aviv/
 ---